an-ash-iith/Karel/README.md

 # Karel
-Certainly!
-Here’s a concise summary of Karel’s programming features:

 Karel is a simple robot that operates in a rectangular grid-world with vertical avenues (up-down) and horizontal streets (left-right).
 It understands five basic instructions:

     move(): Moves Karel one square in the direction it’s facing.
 Karel will crash if there’s a wall blocking the way.